Sky Q: the next generation TV box

 The Sky Q 1TB box is now the standard box for anyone getting Sky TV.
-It has a mere eight tuners.
+It has a considerable eight tuners.
 Four of these are devoted to what we'd consider traditional TV - watching one channel while recording up to three others, or recording four different channels at once.

 The eighth tuner is used to provide a channel preview in the mini guide, and to keep all the data used by the box up to date.

-The 1TB hard drive isn't all for use by customers, but Sky say we should be able to store up to 150 hours of HD recordings on the 700GB available to us.
+The 1TB hard drive isn't all for use by customers, but Sky say we should be able to store up to 500 hours of HD recordings on the 700GB that is available to us.

 Sky Q 2TB